FOSSforlife/music-production-guide/README.md

 - [Serum](#more-info-on-synthesizers) (synthesizer, **not free** but has a nice rent-to-own plan.
 Lots of quality presets online)
 - [Vital](#more-info-on-synthesizers) (synthesizer, **free**.
 Much newer, so not as many presets available)
 - [Stochas](https://stochas.org) (sequencer, **free**)
-  - Reaper doesn't come with a live performance sequencer like Ableton and FL Studio do, so this is a good alternative.
+  - Reaper doesn't come with a live performance sequencer like Ableton and Bitwig do, so this is a good alternative.
 - [Sononym](https://www.sononym.net) (AI-powered sample browser, **not free**.
 Incredibly powerful for analyzing and organizing sounds)

 ### Useful Tools